mmod/nodamysql/README.md

 path_to_application/> npm install nk-mysql
 ```

-If you are building, you should have no problems (If you verified that all of the conditions under prerequisites are true for you) and other than some potential warnings everything will build properly.
+If you are building, you should have no problems (If you verified that all of the requirements under prerequisites are met) and other than some potential warnings everything will build properly.

-If you do not have any build tools installed, but are running on Windows x86/x64 or Debian Wheezy x64, then a fallback configuration to use a pre-compiled variant will be used.
-In other words, you can move on to 'Usage'.

 ## Usage